Michael A. Jackson (politician): Campaign treasurer indicted for union embezzlement

 Jackson testified in August 2010 that one year before his campaign treasurer was accused of embezzlement from the local Fraternal Order of Police lodge, he had rejected the union president's requests that he review evidence of the alleged embezzlement.
 After his treasurer was indicted, Jackson suspended her with pay from her Sheriff's department position.
 When asked whether it was permissible to steal union funds, Jackson stated, "I have no opinion on that."

 Maryland Delegate

 Jackson was first elected to the Maryland House of Delegates in November 2014 and was sworn in January 2015.
 He was assigned to the Appropriations committee and serves on its Public Safety and Administration and its Oversight on Pensions sub-committees.
 In 2019 he was selected to be the House chair of the Joint Committee on Cybersecurity, Information Technology and Biotechnology.
 He was the chairman of the Prince George's County Delegation and a member of the Legislative Black Caucus of Maryland.
 Jackson resigned from his seat on January 13, 2021, to accept appointment to the state senate.

 Maryland Senator

 Jackson was appointed to the Maryland Senate by Governor Larry Hogan on January 13, 2021, to replace Mike Miller, who resigned on December 23, 2020.

+Maryland Question 1

+During the 2023 legislative session, Jackson was the only Democrat in the Maryland General Assembly who voted against Question 1, a voter referendum that established a right to abortion in the Constitution of Maryland.

+Maryland Secretary of State Police

+On October 10, 2025, Maryland Governor Wes Moore named Jackson as the next Secretary of State Police, succeeding Roland Butler, who retired.